-Initial CUSIP® numbers have been assigned to the Series 2019 Bonds by an organization not affiliated with the City or the Financial Advisor and are included for the convenience of the owners of the Series 2019 Bonds only at the time of original issuance of the Series 2019 Bonds.
+Initial CUSIP® numbers have been assigned to the Series 2019 Refunding Bonds by an organization not affiliated with the City or the Financial Advisor (as defined herein) and are included for the convenience of the owners of the Series 2019 Refunding Bonds only at the time of original issuance of the Series 2019 Refunding Bonds.
 CUSIP® is a registered trademark of the American Bankers Association.
-Neither the City, the Financial Advisor nor the Underwriters or their agents or counsel is responsible for the selection, use or accuracy of the CUSIP® numbers nor is any representation made as to their correctness with respect to the Series 2019 Bonds as included herein or at any time in the future.
-The CUSIP® number for a specific maturity is subject to being changed after the issuance of the Series 2019 Bonds as a result of various subsequent actions including, but not limited to, a refunding in whole or in part or as a result of the procurement of secondary market portfolio insurance or other similar enhancement by investors that is applicable to all or a portion of certain maturities of the Series 2019 Bonds.
+Neither the City, the Financial Advisor nor the Underwriters (as defined herein) or their agents or counsel is responsible for the selection, use or accuracy of the CUSIP® numbers nor is any representation made as to their correctness with respect to the Series 2019 Refunding Bonds as included herein or at any time in the future.
+The CUSIP® number for a specific maturity is subject to being changed after the issuance of the Series 2019 Refunding Bonds as a result of various subsequent actions including, but not limited to, a refunding in whole or in part or as a result of the procurement of secondary market portfolio insurance or other similar enhancement by investors that is applicable to all or a portion of certain maturities of the Series 2019 Refunding Bonds.